AITA for setting boundaries with my financially dependent parents?

 Original Post

-Yet, I give my parents about $400 a month for rent, pay my own phone bill, buy things I need or want, and pay for other things like music.
+Yet, I give my parents about $400 a month for rent, pay my own phone bill, buy things I need or want, and pay for other expenses like music.
 I also try to save as much as I can, keeping enough in my main account for daily expenses.

 I'm setting aside cash for driving lessons and hope that if I pass well, I can use some savings to buy a car.
-I'm in my last year of college, so I'll be able to work full time soon.
+I'm in my last year of college, so I'll be able to work full-time soon.

 I plan to use this card for purchases up to about $150.
 So far, I've only used it twice, spending about $120, which I paid off quickly.